Shubhampatel001/Flappy-Bird-With-NEAT-Algorithm/README.md

 Visuals: Includes photos, videos, results, graphs, and block diagrams related to the game.

-# Notes
-Ensure that you have Python and Jupyter Notebook installed on your system before running the notebooks.

-# Configuration
-The feedforward.txt file contains the NEAT configuration parameters.
-You can adjust these parameters to change the behavior of the NEAT algorithm and experiment with different settings to improve the AI's performance.

  # Acknowledgments
 This project is based on the implementation of Flappy Bird by sourabhv.